wildham0/FFMQRApWorld/apworld_setup.md

 Your client should have automatically connected you to the AP Server.
 There are a few reasons this may not happen however, including if the game is hosted on the website but was generated elsewhere.
-If the client window shows "Server Status: Not Connected", simply ask the host for the address of the server, and copy/paste it into the "Server" input field then press enter.
+If the client window shows "Server Status: Not Connected", simply ask the host for the address of the server, and copy/paste it into the `Server` input field then press enter.

-The client will attempt to reconnect to the new server address, and should momentarily show "Server Status: Connected".
+The client will attempt to reconnect to the new server address, and should momentarily show `Server Status: Connected`.

 ### Play the game